TheJupiterDev/TheJupiterDev/README.md

 ## Cool Projects

+### Cohesion
+Cohesion is a Minecraft Fabric Mod that aims to fix the glaring issues caused by Minecraft's segmented development history by adding a little *cohesion* to the game.

 ### mDirt
 mDirt is my magnum opus.
 Is it depressing that something so useless is my most important & largest project?
 Maybe. mDirt is a datapack creator, letting the user use a simple UI to create datapacks- no code required!